25 of the Best Physiatrists Near Me in New Hampshire, US

 Physiatrist Search Results

-David Nagel is a Physiatrist in Concord, New Hampshire.
+David Nagel is a Physiatrist practicing medicine in Concord, New Hampshire.
 Dr. Nagel is highly rated in 8 conditions, according to our data.
-His top areas of expertise are Spinal Stenosis, Common Peroneal Nerve Dysfunction, Herniated Disk, and Adolescent Idiopathic Scoliosis.
+His clinical expertise encompasses Spinal Stenosis, Common Peroneal Nerve Dysfunction, Herniated Disk, and Adolescent Idiopathic Scoliosis.

-Zubin Batlivala is a Physiatrist in Bedford, New Hampshire.
+Zubin Batlivala is a Physiatrist practicing medicine in Bedford, New Hampshire.
 Dr. Batlivala is highly rated in 7 conditions, according to our data.
-His top areas of expertise are Spinal Stenosis, Cervical Spondylosis, Heart Failure with Preserved Ejection Fraction (HFpEF), and Invertebral Disc Disease.
+His clinical expertise encompasses Spinal Stenosis, Cervical Spondylosis, Heart Failure with Preserved Ejection Fraction (HFpEF), and Invertebral Disc Disease.
+Dr. Batlivala is currently accepting new patients.

-Nancy Johnson is a Physiatrist in Keene, New Hampshire.
-Dr. Johnson is highly rated in 7 conditions, according to our data.
-Her top areas of expertise are Neuralgia, Concussion, Fibromyalgia, and Hemiplegia.
+Nancy Johnson is a Physiatrist practicing medicine in Keene, New Hampshire.
+Dr. Johnson is highly rated in 6 conditions, according to our data.
+Her clinical expertise encompasses Concussion, Fibromyalgia, Hemiplegia, and Paraplegia.

 Core Physicians LLC

-Daniel Zipin is a Physiatrist in Exeter, New Hampshire.
+Daniel Zipin is a Physiatrist practicing medicine in Exeter, New Hampshire.
 Dr. Zipin is highly rated in 4 conditions, according to our data.
-His top areas of expertise are Spinal Stenosis, Distal Median Nerve Dysfunction, Cervical Spondylosis, and Herniated Disk.
+His clinical expertise encompasses Spinal Stenosis, Distal Median Nerve Dysfunction, Cervical Spondylosis, and Herniated Disk.

 Fusion Health Services LLC